dankelley/ocetag/README.md

-# Development Ideas
+# First-order development ideas

-1.  ☐ Make a function that calls the app.
-The function should have args such as
+1.  ☐ Make a function to call the app, with parameters such as
     1.  ☐ directory holding files
     2.  ☐ file suffix (.odf or .cnv by default)
     3.  ☐ something about default scheme (for flags)